mockk/mockk/README.md

 ```
 ### Extension functions

-There a 3 cases of extension function:
+There are three cases of extension function:

 * class wide
 * object wide
 * module wide

-In case of object and class you can mock extension function just by creating
+In case of an object or a class, you can mock extension functions just by creating a
 regular `mockk`:

 ```kotlin